Keeping It Current: Best UPS for a Gaming PC

 But all these features don’t come cheap.
 Those interested in purchasing this device should be prepared to dish out $1,000.
 So, this is probably not an ideal candidate for casual users looking for the best UPS for a computer.

-Top 10 Best UPS for a Gaming PC
+Top UPS for PC Gaming

 - Cyberpower CP1500PFCLCD